-the quick and dirty version of my story:
+The quick and dirty version of my story:

 At age 11 I was labeled bipolar (among other things), polypharmacied and endured numerous abusive mental health “interventions.”
 When these “therapies” and drugs failed to cure my mood swings and “treatment resistant depression,” I was told shock therapy was a safe effective option for cases like mine.
-With this recommendation from a trusted physician, I made the biggest mistake of my life and consented.
+With this recommendation from a trusted physician, I made the biggest mistake of my life and had ECT.

 I received 40- something shock treatments from the age of 17-24.
 During that time I experienced catastrophic drug side-effects including akathisia and two years of gastroparesis hell.
-Please note this nice little article I linked does nothing to convey the crippling agony caused by this condition.
-I was bedridden, lived on a ‘starvation diet’ of about a half a cup a rice a day– not to sate my endless hunger, but to serve as a buffer for large doses of narcotics that barely touched my pain.
+Please note the nice little article I linked does nothing to convey the crippling agony caused by this condition.
+I was bedridden, lived on a starvation diet of about a half a cup of rice a day– not to sate my endless hunger, but to serve as a buffer for the large doses of narcotics that barely touched my pain.

 So much more happened in between which will be covered in my memoir in the works.

 I write about ECT and other psychiatric atrocities and disability with goals beyond informing; I also hope to provide solutions and encourage self-advocacy.